Mjz86/c_colon/mcc.md

 its about writing embedded code knowning that your const declared variable wont change or be casted to mutable ,

-and about moving away from the burden of abi legacy , from killing the standard library's networking preposal because its not gonna be abi stable,
+and about moving away from the burden of ABI legacy , from killing the standard library's networking preposal because its not gonna be ABI stable,

 its about using a regex without saying that php's regex is faster.